-- 5.1 The lead person will develop a proposal as per the requirements of the Funding Agency.
-He/she or a person authorized by him/her will then fill out the OSR Checklist and after due approvals from all relevant departments, submit the same to the OSR for processing. - During submission of concept notes or letter of intents, there are two types.
-Type 1 This usually consists of a project outline, more of a concept note and does not include any financial, personnel or other details.
+5.1 The lead person will develop a proposal as per the requirements of the funding agency.
+He/she or a person authorized by him/her will then fill out the OSR Checklist and after due approvals from all relevant departments, submit the same to the OSR for processing.

+There are two types of concept note and letter of intent.
+Type 1 - This usually consists of a project outline, more of a concept note and does not include any financial, personnel or other details.
 This can be submitted directly to the funding agency.
-But, you must send a copy to OSR.
-Type 2 - This is much more than a concept note/ LOI.
-While names as such by a funder, it is close to a full proposal and includes detailed budget such as personnel, equipment costs, etc. This cannot be submitted directly.
+A copy must be sent to OSR for record.
+Type 2 -

+This concept note and/or LOI is much more in detail and is close to a full proposal and includes detailed budget such as personnel, equipment costs, etc. This cannot be submitted directly to funding agency.
 It would follow the same process as a full grant proposal.

-To protect the PI and the university's reputation as well as any legal liability that may ensue, identical or similar proposals must not be made to different sponsors nor should duplicate funding be solicited from any institution.
-To avail funding opportunity, a PI can apply an identical or similar proposal to different sponsors; provided that sponsors are made aware in writing of submissions to the other agency(ies).
+To protect the PI and the University's reputation as well as any legal liability that may ensue, identical or similar proposals must not be made to different sponsors nor should duplicate funding be solicited from any institution.
+To avail funding opportunity, a PI can apply an identical or similar proposal to different sponsors; provided that sponsors are made aware in writing of submissions to the other agency.